Snowing222/cheese_board/README.md

 # CheeseBoard

 Welcome to your new gem!
-In this directory, you'll find the files you need to be able to package up your Ruby library into a gem.
-Put your Ruby code in the file `lib/cheese_board`.
-To experiment with that code, run `bin/console` for an interactive prompt.

-TODO: Delete this and the text above, and describe your gem
+It's a gem for cheese lovers!
+Cheese Board helps you to discover the CHEEZZZYY-WORLD!
+It sorts cheese by type, and introduce the characteristic for each types.
+It also lists the most classic cheeses for each type for you to explore more.
+You can gain knowledge about their characteristic and wine to pair.
+Bon appetit and Enjoy!

 ## Installation